braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/engagement_reports.md

 ### Step 4: Complete report setup

 Give your report a name, choose how your report will be formatted, and select your recipients.
-By default, Engagement Reports are sent as a ZIP file where data is comma-delimited (each piece of data is separated by a comma).
+By default, Engagement Reports are sent as a ZIP file where data is comma-delimited (where each piece of data is separated by a comma).

 You can select from the following compression and delimiter options: